craigd00/topic-sentiment-across-sn/timelog.md

 ## Week 2

+* Supervisor contacted to arrange meeting for following week

 ### 17 Jan 2021
 * *1 hour* Created new cluster for the third runs, ran the code on vaccine